 The vast majority of Louisburg College students transfer to senior institutions upon completion of their academic programs at Louisburg.
-Students earn an Associate of Arts Degree in General College, an Associate of Science Degree in General Science, or an Associate of Science Degree in Business by completing the requirements indicated below.
+Students earn an Associate of Arts Degree in General College, an Associate of Science Degree in Business by completing the requirements indicated below.